microsoft/BotBuilder-V3/Builder/Node/dialogs/CommandDialog.md

 ]);
 {% endhighlight %}

 The ID of a dialog to redirect to and optional arguments to pass to that dialog.
-It's often easiest to think of the CommandDialog as a switch that simply redirects to another dialog when a pattern is matched so we support a shorthand for expressing that.
+It's often easiest to think of the CommandDialog as a switch that simply redirects to another dialog when a pattern is matched so we support a shorthand way of expressing that.

 {% highlight JavaScript %}
 bot.add('/', new builder.CommandDialog()